MastrMatt/liteDB-node/README.md

 # liteDB-node

-liteDB-node is a Node.js client for the [liteDB](https://github.com/MastrMatt/liteDB) server.
+liteDB-node is a Node.js client for the [liteDB](https://github.com/MastrMatt/liteDB) database.

 ## Overview

-The Node.js client for LiteDB facilitates communication between your applications and the LiteDB server.
-It handles the serialization and deserialization of commands and responses according to the LiteDB protocol, providing a seamless integration experience.
+The Node.js client for liteDB facilitates communication between your applications and the LiteDB server.
+It handles the serialization and deserialization of commands and responses according to the LiteDB protocol.

 ## Getting Started